-The Shiba Inu hails form Japan as one of Japan’s six native breeds.
+The Shiba Inu hails from Japan as one of Japan’s six native breeds.
 He is wildly popular in Japan and is quickly gaining that same status in the United States.
 The Shiba Inu is the smallest of Japan’s breeds but he has a famously large personality.
-Originally bred to flush out birds and other small game he is intelligent and as agile as a cat.
-Today he mostly enjoys being part of a family and humoring his owner with his own idea of what their commands mean to him.
+Originally bred to flush out birds and other small game, he is intelligent and as agile as a cat.
+Nowadays, he mostly enjoys being part of a family and humoring his owner when asked to do something, interpreting their commands slightly different to what their owner meant.

 Did You Know?

-- Shiba Inu’s are very intelligent dogs that learn very quickly.
+- Shiba Inus are very intelligent dogs and learn very quickly.
 They understand what they are being trained to do and they know how they are supposed to respond, whether they actually do it or not really depends on their attitude at the time.
-That being said they are not advised for first time dog owners or timid owners.
+That being said, they are not advised for first-time dog owners or timid owners.

-- He might be the smallest of the Native breeds of Japan but he needs plenty of room to run and romp.
-A daily walk will help but he would prefer a fenced in yard to play in for a few hours each day.
+- He might be the smallest of the native breeds of Japan but he needs plenty of room to run and romp.
+A daily walk will help but he would prefer a fenced yard to play in for a few hours each day.

-- The Shiba Inu is not known for being overtly friendly towards other dogs nor does he like to share.
-He can be quite territorial over his food, his toys, and anything that he thinks in part of his turf.
+- The Shiba Inu is not known for being overly friendly towards other dogs nor does he like to share.
+He can be quite territorial over his food, his toys, and anything that he thinks is part of his turf.

 - Remember he was bred to be a hunting dog and to help flush out small animals.
-This part of his nature can be seen as he might chase other smaller animals he perceives as prey, birds, cats, and smaller dogs.
+This is part of his nature and, therefore, he might chase other smaller animals he perceives as prey, birds, cats, and smaller dogs.

-- Shiba’s have a beautiful thick full coat that appears to require a great deal of time to maintain it, surprisingly it does not.
+- Shiba’s have a beautiful, thick, full coat that appears to require a great deal of time to maintain but, surprisingly, it does not.
 He does shed heavily twice a year during the spring and fall but regular brushing between is all that is required to maintain his gorgeous coat.